Kinver Edge

 Kinver Edge is a high heath and woodland escarpment just west of Kinver, about four miles west of Stourbridge, and four miles north of Kidderminster, and is on the border between Worcestershire and Staffordshire, England.

+Kinver Edge is home to the last troglodyte dwellings occupied in England, with a set of complete cave-houses excavated into the local sandstone.

 It is now owned by the National Trust.

 History

 Kinver Edge is a remnant of the Mercian forest, although much planting dates from post-1945.
 There are two Iron Age hillforts on Kinver Edge; the larger one, Kinver Edge Hillfort, is at the northern end, while the other is at the southern end, on a promontory known as Drakelow Hill.

 The area has been a popular local tourist destination since Edwardian times, when an electric tramway, the Kinver Light Railway, connected Kinver to the Birmingham tram system.

 The National Trust was given 198 acres of Kinver Edge in 1917 by the children of Thomas Grosvenor Lee, a Birmingham solicitor born in Kinver, in memory of Lee and his wife.
 The Trust acquired a further 85 acres between 1964 and 1980.
 In 2014 Worcestershire Council Cabinet approved the transfer of Kingsford Forest Park (also known as Kingsford Country Park) to the National Trust.
 The Forest Park, which covered approximately 200 acre, lay entirely in Worcestershire where it adjoined the southern end of the Edge.
 The transfer had been completed by 2018, with 'Kingsford Forest Park' signs being replaced by 'National Trust Kinver Edge' signs.
 The total area covered by Kinver Edge now amounts to approximately 600 acres.
+Subsequent to the incorporation of the Forest Park, National Trust notices displayed in 2019 requesting that dogs be kept on leads during the breeding season for heathland birds stated "This request only applies to around 100 acres of the approximately 600 acres of Kinver Edge".

-Rock Houses
+Rock houses

 Kinver Edge is home to the last troglodyte dwellings occupied in England, with a set of complete cave-houses excavated into the local sandstone.
-One of the rocks, "Holy Austin", was a hermitage until the Reformation.
+One of the rocks, Holy Austin, was a hermitage until the Reformation.
 The Holy Austin rock houses were inhabited until the 1960s.
 They are now owned by the National Trust and are open for tour.
 One house has been restored to a Victorian appearance, and the Martindale Caves show what life was like in the 1930s.
 The cottage gardens and an orchard are being replanted and restored.

 Other cave dwellings found on Kinver Edge include: